erickbytes/finsou.py/README.md

 However, if a company’s growth is negative, it could be something you want to avoid, but it is not necessarily a bad sign.
-The implications for a negative PEG ratio depend on the reason behind the negative PEG ratio.' - Bing
+The implications for a negative PEG ratio depend on the reason behind the negative PEG ratio."

+- Bing